Sci-Fi TV Series 1950–1990s

 In contrast to the parables told in most space sci-fi films, in this series, we do belong out there, and the aliens are no more scary than we are (largely because they’re caricatures of ourselves).

-A repeatedly stated principle in the show is the Prime Directive: That no “pre-warp” culture may be exposed to the existence of extra-planetary civilizations or their technologies, to avoid altering the culture’s natural development.
+A principle repeatedly stated in the show is the Prime Directive: That no “pre-warp” culture may be exposed to the existence of extra-planetary civilizations or their technologies, to avoid altering the culture’s natural development.
 It is a thought-provoking idea in itself, but importantly serves to explain why we haven’t yet encountered aliens, if they’re all zipping around in starships as depicted in the show.

 Non-sci-fi romantic ingredients, which annoyed me as a kid, were perhaps inevitable, but some of them were interesting.
 As alpha male and interstellar playboy, Kirk regularly got the (often alien) girl, but owing presumably to the greater alphabet of the cast, both Spock and McCoy occasionally scored, and even Scotty and Chekov got girls once each.
 (Sulu not.)
 The unrequited attraction of Nurse Chapel for Spock surfaces in several episodes.
 Significantly, Uhura had a few anti-romantic scenes, once flirting musically with cold Spock, once using her wiles on an anti-Sulu, and once (unwillingly?) kissing Kirk.